aar65537/jumanji-benchmarks/README.md

 | cuda | 900.12% | 1923.08% | 706.87% |
 </div>

 The above figure shows the total performance increase with all changes (measured as percent increase in steps/sec).
 The no vmap environments were wrapped with `AutoResetWrapper`.
 The cpu vmap environments were wrapped with `VmapAutoResetWrapper`.
 The cuda vmap environments were wrapped with `AutoResetWrapper` and then `VmapWrapper`.
-I found that `AutoResetWrapper` had poor performance on the gpu.
+I found that `VmapAutoResetWrapper` had poor performance on the gpu.

 The improvements fall into three main categories: minimizing conditional logic, preferring `jax.vmap` over `jax.lax` control flow, and algorithmic improvements.
 Minimizing conditional logic is important because when wrapped with `jax.vmap`, all branches of a conditional expression will be evaluated.
 Using `jax.vmap` instead of `jax.lax` control flow seems to reduce overhead when running on the gpu.
 Algorithmic improvements include an optimized move algorithm and a can move algorithm that doesn't mutate the board.